-- 1.8 Council's should also comply with professional codes that are issued, the key ones being: - CIPFA Prudential Property Investment (November 2018). - CIPFA Prudential Code (2017) - CIPFA Treasury Management Code of Practice (2017). - 1.9 The Capital Strategy sets out a number of guiding principles.
+- 1.9 The Capital Strategy sets out a number of guiding principles.
 In considering the principles, the Council needs a balance between guidance and prescription to allow a flexible approach to be taken but reflective of times of uncertainty.
 This Strategy focuses on the key policies for the allocation of capital resources to schemes in line with Council priorities and statutory responsibilities.
-The management of the Council's operational Capital Programme which 'sits' under this Capital Strategy is also supported by the Council's approved Financial Regulations. - 1.10 CIPFA Treasury Management Code 2017 states: - 'Where a capital strategy is produced by a local authority this may include the setting of detailed treasury management policies, while being clear that overall responsibility remains with full Council.' - 'This organisation will ensure that all the organisation's investments are covered in the capital strategy, investment strategy or equivalent, (that is this strategy for Ashfield District Council and contains both) and will set out, where relevant, the organisation's risk appetite and specific policies and arrangements for non-treasury investments.
-It will be recognised that the risk appetite for these activities may differ from that for treasury management.'
+The management of the Council's operational Capital Programme which 'sits' under this Capital Strategy is also supported by the Council's approved Financial Regulations. - 1.10 CIPFA Treasury Management Code 2021 states: - Where a Capital Strategy is produced by a local authority this may include the setting of detailed treasury management policies, while being clear that overall responsibility remains with full Council.'